Heroic-Games-Launcher/known-fixes/README.md

 ## Known Game Fixes

-This repo keeps track of known fixes for games (currently we are tracking only winetricks fixes) running with Heroic Games Launcher.
+This repo keeps track of known fixes for games running with Heroic Games Launcher.

 Note that this information applies to using up to date versions of the different tools.
 Make sure to use the latest version of Heroic and Wine-GE-Proton.

-Keep in mind that some games may need extra fixes and not only winetricks, and that information is not yet mapped here.
+Keep in mind that some games may need extra fixes and not only the ones automated here, and that information is not yet mapped/supported.

 ## Collaborations

-1. Add a JSON file following the file name convention with the list of winetricks packages and the game title as the content
+1. Add a JSON file following the file name convention with the game title, the list of fixes, the list of files to install, and notes as the content
 2. Update this README adding the title of the game to the Store's list in alphabetical order

 ### Filename